Old Forester 1920 Prohibition Style Whisky

 During this time, all whiskies had to be bottled at 100 Proof.
 With a barrel entry proof of 100, the “angel’s share” would have created a 115 proof whiskey after maturation.
 To pay homage to this era, Old Forester presents 1920 Prohibition Style Bourbon at 115 proof to represent the rich flavor profile this bourbon had nearly 100 years ago.

-An intense medley of cherry preserves, drippy caramel, dark chocolate, thickened maple syrup and seasoned oak spiciness.
+An intense medley of cherry preserves, chewy caramel, dark chocolate, thickened maple syrup and candied spiced nuts

-Dark caramel coats layers of malt nuttiness and sweet graham cracker all warmed by green peppercorn and coriander spice brightened with a hint of cedar.
+Dark caramel coats layers of malt nuttiness, chocolate and nougat all warmed by rye spice and brightened with a hint of cedar.